egorvinogradov/wifi-watch/README.md

 ##### Values
 * `ssid` -- name of a WiFi network that should be watched
 * `password` -- WiFi password
-* `device_name` -- Mac OS airport interface, could be en0, en1, en2 ect.
-Run `networksetup -listallhardwareports` in terminal to find it
+* `device_name` -- Mac OS airport interface, could be en0, en1, en2 ect (run `networksetup -listallhardwareports` in terminal to find it)